AhmedElashri/Data-Science-Projects/README.md

 - Catboost

 ### Fruit Classification
-This project looks at the data of instagram accounts and predicts if it is a fake/bot account or not.
+The project loads a dataset of apples, bananas, and oranges that are either ripe or rotten and creates.
+These images were trained in a Convolution Neural Network using those images.
+The model was then tested using a testing dataset.
 Made for the Image Processing class.
 ##### Modules:
 - TensorFlow
 - Numpy